idealogica/indi/readme.md

 $container = new Idealogica\InDI\Container();
 ```

-► Inherit you main application class form `Idealogica\InDI\Container`:
+► Inherit you main application class from `Idealogica\InDI\Container`:

 ```php
 class MyApp extends Idealogica\InDI\Container {}
 ```

-► In case if your main application class already inherited you can use traits to
+► In case when your main application class is already inherited you can use traits to
 introduce InDI functionality:

 ```php